atariq11700/vscode-file-browser/README.md

 -   Navigate between files and folders on different drive for windows machines

+## Notes

+-   This should work with linux.
+If you are having issues, make sure you have nodejs >= 16, udev installed and util-linux installed.

 ## Features Todo

 -   Add the ability to open a file in your editor of choice